dougalstanton/dougalstanton.net/projects.markdown

 I still have a number of projects which were online before but for now just live on my computer, waiting for the disk to catastrophically crash.
 I should probably do something about that.

+# Music

+*  [Dark Star song lyrics](/pages/dark-star-songs.html) for the B-sides that I have been able to decipher.